-Objective Actions Person/s Responsible Time scale Resources Measurable Outcome Arrangements for monitoring To raise staff's/ Governors', pupils' and parents'/carers' awareness of updated School Equalities Policy, practice and responsibilities.
-Share updated Policy and new Action Plan with all Stakeholders - staff/Governors, parents/carers, children.
+Objective Actions Person/s Responsible Time scale Resources Measurable Outcome Arrangements for monitoring To raise staff's/ Governors', pupils' and parents'/carers' awareness of updated School Equalities Policy, practice and responsibilities. and new Action Plan with all Stakeholders - staff/Governors, parents/carers, children.
 SMT/DT/ All staff Every Autumn Staff meeting time, Assembly time, communication with parents, and updated Policy and Action Plan to be available on school website.
 All Stakeholders aware, involved and responsible for promoting environment where equality is evident in everything done.
 E A F Through lesson, work and environment monitoring.
 To address any inequality of access to provision.
-Analyse extended school data to identify any ethnic, FSM, SEND or gender groups (eg WOTH, EHCP) who are under- represented and offer targeted invitation/ SMT/JH/ APSO Termly Admin time Equal access to provision is evident impacting positively on achievement/attai nment of vulnerable groups and no patterns Through weekly/half- termly/ termly analysis of extended school, attendance, attainment and involvement in clubs which run during the school day. entified progress data.
-Analyse attendance data by ethnicity, FSM, SEND, gender (eg WOTH, EHCP) to identify and address any vulnerable group/patterns/trends 5 Analyse attainment data by ethnicity, FSM, SEND, gender (eg WOTH, EHCP) to identify and address any vulnerable group/patterns/trends Information will be used to inform any necessary changes to policy and practices.
+Analyse extended school data to identify any ethnic, FSM, SEND or gender groups (eg WOTH, EHCP) who are underrepresented and offer targeted invitation/ SMT/JH/ APSO Termly Admin time Equal access to provision is evident impacting positively on achievement/attainment of vulnerable groups Through weekly/half- termly/ termly analysis of extended school, attendance,

+involvement in clubs which run during the school day JH Club lists identify targeted children/reasons for inability to attend.
+Targeted parents approached by DW/DT/JH.
+Clubs x 2 weekly for all classes as of 31.10.16 and no patterns or trends can be identified E A F attainment and progress data.

+Analyse attendance

+data by ethnicity,

+FSM, SEND, gender

+(eg WOTH, EHCP) to

+identify and address

+any vulnerable

+group/patterns/trends - Hung/Polish speaking staff.

+- CI now producing attendance

+summaries for SLT and every Governors meeting as of 30.3.17

+Analyse attainment

+data by ethnicity,

+FSM, SEND, gender

+(eg WOTH, EHCP) to

+identify and address

+any vulnerable

-To continue to make further developments to inclusive policy, practice, provision, resulting in improved outcomes and full participation in school life for all.
+group/patterns/trends - KL/SP WOTH parent group -termly pupil progress meetings with C/Ts and SLT Information will be used to inform any necessary changes to policy and practicesSee notes above To continue to make further developments to inclusive policy, practice, provision, resulting in improved outcomes and full participation in school life for all.
 Equality Assembly and class survey for children and questionnaires out to Staff/Governors, parents/carers every Spring, in addition to on Induction, and included in Starting School Packs.
 Access Plans to be updated annually to reflect actions to be taken to address issues raised.
 DT/SMT All staff Every Spring Staff time, Assembly time, communication with parents, and updated Policy and Action Plan to be available on school website.
 All Stakeholders aware, involved and responsible for promoting environment where equality is evident in everything done.
 E A F Through responses received.
-To ensure policy and practice has due regard for equality perspectives.
-Ensure any new/amended policies or practice reflects Equality Policy and perspectives.
-SMT/Co- ordinators/ Governors/ All staff When reviewing, planning or introducing any policy or planned change.
-Discussion/ admin time Policy and practice reflects current legislation, to ensure no discriminatory practice is taking place, provision meets the needs Through monitoring impact.

-of all service users, and systems for reporting and tackling incidents are robust and transparent.
-E A F
+change. practice is taking place, provision meets the needs of all service users, and systems for reporting and tackling incidents are robust and transparent.
+E A F --